NahidEbrahimian/paint-pix2pix-tensorflow/README.md

 ### Train

-- In Google Colaboratory with 12GB ram
+- In Google Colabo with 12GB RAM

 - For all datasets, model trained on 5K images of training set and in 40k steps